vtex-apps/return-app/docs/README.md

 In this section of the merchant's admin, merchants control what are the conditions of allowing the return process for a given item or items per customer.
 - **Max Days**: when an order creation date is older than the Max Days to return, user won't be able to select that order for a return
 - **Terms and Conditions**: link to the Terms and conditions offered by the store. (not provided by the app)
 - **Excluded categories**: List of categories to be excluded for the return process.
 Any item that belongs to any of these categories, will not be allowed to be returned.
+The store user will see a message stating that that item is not allowed to be returned.
 - **Return Payment Options**:

   -- Same as Order: Payment will be refunded to the same payment method used in the order.